 For these fries, I used large russet bakers, unpeeled and cut into thick wedges.
 The malt vinegar gave the fries a pleasant tang, not as deep and zingy as it is all on its own, yet somehow better.
-Smoked paprika brought some depth, hinting and at woodsiness and warmth.
+Smoked paprika brought some depth, hinting at woodsiness and warmth.
 The salt and pepper?
 They did what they do.

 John and I couldn’t stay out of the fries.
 We ate way too many, but something about them was just irresistible.
 Maybe next time around, I’ll make the fries as a main course and have a side salad of something healthy.
 Or maybe they will be a side for our favorite homemade hamburgers or sloppy joes.
 Or maybe we’ll just have a heaping plate of fries, all by themselves, beautiful in their oven-fried glory.